How an online search for abortion pills landed this woman in jail

 For prosecutors, the central question was whether or not Latice Fisher gave birth to a stillborn or a living baby.
 Did Fisher have a tragic accident or was she a neglectful murderer?

 A state medical examiner determined that the baby had been born alive through what’s called a “lung flotation” test, a controversial and unreliable method likely developed in the 1600s in which a baby’s lung is placed in water.
 But prosecutors still needed a motive, and for that, they turned to Fisher’s cellphone data.
 On it, they found internet search results for inducing a miscarriage and terms like “buy misoprostol abortion pill online.”
+Fisher admitted to investigators that she didn’t want any more children, according to court documents as reported by the Starkville Daily News.
+EMTs said the child appeared to be “greater than 35 weeks in gestation,” later than it is medically recommended to take the abortion pill.

 In January 2018, a grand jury in Oktibbeha County indicted Latice Fisher on a charge of second-degree murder.
 If convicted, she faced up to 40 years in prison.